vakees-ilamaran/Ansible-mesos/README.md

 Please add the hosts that you want to create them as mesos-master [slave]
-Please add the hosts that you want to create them as mesos-salves [master-slave]
+Please add the hosts that you want to create them as mesos-salves
-Please add the hosts that you want to create them as both master and slave

 ```
 Example:
 ```